-YOUR CLUB YOUR WAY - This guide helps clubs reinvent themselves and customize club meetings to meet the needs of the members.
+Your Club Your Way - This guide helps clubs reinvent themselves and customize club meetings to meet the needs of the members.

-BLUEPRINT FOR A STRONGER CLUB - Like any worthwhile project, it is important for clubs develop and implement a plan, or a "blueprint," to guide their actions.
-The Blueprint for a

-Stronger Club provides a road map to achieving greater levels of value in terms of the community and in terms of member satisfaction.
+Blueprint for a Stronger Club - Like any worthwhile project, it is important for clubs develop and implement a plan, or a "blueprint," to guide their actions.
+The Blueprint for a Stronger Club provides a road map to achieving greater levels of value in terms of the community and in terms of member satisfaction.
 The three simple steps provide a practical approach to enhance what is working, to phase out what no longer works, and to implement new initiatives.
-When clubs create a well-founded Blueprint for a Stronger Club, commit themselves to its implementation, regularly revisit the plan, and assess needs and refine action steps, they will achieve both short- and long-term goals.
+When clubs create a well-founded Blueprint for a Stronger Club, commit themselves to its implementation, regularly revisit the plan, and assess needs and refine action steps, they will achieve both shortand long-term goals.

-CLUB QUALITY INTIATIVE (CEP) - The Club Quality Initiative (CEP) is a workshop program dedicated to club improvement.
+Club Quality Initiative (CEP) - The Club Quality Initiative (CEP) is a workshop program dedicated to club improvement.
 CEP can be conducted in one of two formats: CEP Pro, which is guided by a trained facilitator, or CEP Lite, which is self-guided by a member of the club.
 Using a four step process, a participating club will identify their community's needs, take a survey on their membership experience, use resources and develop action plans.
 For more information, visit the LCI website.

-STANDARD FORM LIONS CLUB CONSTITUTION AND BY-LAWS (LA-2), is the club's primary governing guidelines.
+Standard Form Lions Club Constitution and By-Laws (LA-2) - The club's primary governing guidelines.
 This document outlines the structure, duties and responsibilities of Lions clubs and officers, and is the ultimate guide for club management.

-CLUB OFFICERS MANUAL (LA-15) provides club officers with basic information regarding their responsibilities and duties.
+Club Officers Manual (LA-15) - Provides club officers with basic information regarding their responsibilities and duties.
 Club officers can review and download the manual from the Club Resource Center on the association's website.

-NEWSLETTERS include LION Magazine, which each Lions club member receives.
+Newsletters include LION Magazine, which each Lions club member receives.
 Lions Newswire, the monthly newsletter on the association's website, keeps members throughout the world informed of important events as well and association policy changes and news of current Lions events and activities.
 Members can read Lions Newswire each month on the LCI website.

-THE LEADERSHIP RESOURCE CENTER (LRC), accessible via the association's website, offers easy access to leadership development tools and resources to nurture and develop leadership skills among Lions.
+The Leadership Resource Center (LRC) - accessible via the association's website, offers easy access to leadership development tools and resources to nurture and develop leadership skills among Lions.

-HOW ARE YOUR RATINGS (ME-15B) is accessible on the association's website.
+How are your Ratings (ME-15B) - is accessible on the association's website.
 This resource contains a series of questions that will help clubs determine their strengths and weaknesses.
 Clubs can develop a plan to improve themselves based on the results of this questionnaire.

-E-CLUBHOUSE - Lions clubs across the world can find a new home on the Internet with the e-Clubhouse.
+e-Clubhouse - Lions clubs across the world can find a new home on the Internet with the e-Clubhouse.
 The e-Clubhouse enables clubs to build a free Website and enhance their presence on the Web by using fill-in-the-blank fields and pre-formatted templates to make giving clubs a polished and tech savvy appearance easy.
 The e-Clubhouse also provides consistency with the Lions branding while enabling clubs to preserve their individuality.
 The site includes a club calendar, club projects, photo gallery and contact us page to help tell others about their Lions club.
 Up to five more pages can be added.
 It's up to the club to key in information and to determine how it will be used.
 Encourage clubs to develop their own web presence with the e-Clubhouse.